 "Always remember that you are free in every moment to set the compass of your heart to your highest intentions.
 In fact, the two things that you are always free to do - despite your circumstances - are to be present and to be willing to love."

-I still get excited when I have airline tickets in hand to travel out of the country with the woman I love.
+Thailand, Turkey and Bali are calling me, and I hope to explore them all in the next couple of years.
+One of the things in life that I love the most is that feeling of excitement that I get when I have airline tickets in hand, to travel out of the country with the woman I love.
 I eagerly look forward to feeling that way again -- to sharing, exploring, growing, traveling, expanding, being silly with a wonderful woman, whose voice I love to hear, and whom I find compelling.
-In 2012, I took my first trip to Israel since I was a teenager -- a wonderful, 2.5-week spontaneous, solo adventure, connecting to the country, the people, the warmth, visiting archaeological sites -- and even took two Bikram yoga classes in Hebrew.
+Spain in 2014 was wonderful, as was Israel in 2012, where I went for the first time since I was a teenager.

-I am a combo of realistic and idealistic, warm, boyish, playful, realistic, accomplished and mature, yet nowhere near jaded.
-An old Sufi tradition advises us to speak only after our words have managed to pass through four gates.
+I am a combo of realistic and idealistic, warm, realistic, grounded, mature, boyish, playful, accomplished and mature, yet nowhere near jaded.
+Passionate about so many things - just ask me.
+I'm at a place of connecting, exploring, expanding, finding common ground.
+Let's learn to dance salsa, merengue, swing, fly around the dance floor, while wearing a fedora (me, that is.
+Actually, why not you?
+Who cares about old rules?
+Wear whatever the heck you want), eat weird stuff in remote villages, far away from the 2 or 3 train.
+I thought I'd share something passed along to me by a friend: an old Sufi tradition advises us to speak only after our words have managed to pass through four gates.
 At the first gate, we ask ourselves "Are these words true?"
 If so, we let them pass on if not, back they go.
 At the second gate we ask ourselves "Are they necessary?"
 At the third gate we ask "Are they beneficial?" and at the fourth gate, we ask "Are they kind?"
 If the answer to any of these is no, then what you are about to say should be left unsaid.
 Peace.